 - A contingency clause requiring the property to be tested for radon, lead paint, asbestos, or ureaformaldehyde insulation.

-- Lists detailing what will be included (window treatments, carpeting, lighting fixtures, etc.) and what will be removed (wood scraps in your basement, mattresses stored in your garage, undesirable old floor coverings, etc.).
+- Lists detailing what will be included (window treatments, carpeting, lighting fixtures, etc.) and what will be removed (wood scraps in the basement, mattresses stored in the garage, undesirable old floor coverings, etc.).

-- Make A Low (But Reasonable) Offer with a Price Jump - This approach is effective in a slow market where you have time to wait for the Seller's lowest price.
-You simply make an offer lower than the Seller's price and expectations.
-Some Sellers may refuse to counter what they consider to be low offers, but a good Seller's Realtor? will convince them to counter if you are a qualified Buyer.
-After going back and forth, they will likely counter with an acceptable price (fair market value, FMV), and your Dream Town Realtor? will discuss the offer with you.
+- Make A Low (But Reasonable) Offer with a Price Jump - This approach is effective in a slow market in which you have time to wait for the seller's lowest price—you simply make an offer lower than the seller's price and expectations.
+Some sellers may refuse to counter what they consider to be low offers, but a good seller's REALTOR® will convince them to counter if you are a qualified buyer.
+After going back and forth, they will likely counter with an acceptable price, and our Dream Town REALTOR® will discuss the offer with you.
 If they request more than you feel the home is worth, then decide whether to make the price jump and match the offer or not.
-Making a significant jump from an initially low offer is often enough to please the Seller and get them to accept a deal.
+Making a significant jump from an initially low offer is often enough to please the seller and get them to accept a deal.

-- Leverage Strategic Information and Gain an Edge - When you know specific elements of a Seller's situation and reason for selling, it can gain you an edge in negotiations.
+- Leverage Strategic Information and Gain an Edge - When you know specific elements of a seller's situation and reason for selling, it can gain you an edge in negotiations.
 Do they need to close quickly?
 Do they want to keep certain fixtures or appliances?
 Is there work that needs to be done on the house that they don't want to do?
-All these variables empower you to ask for a lower price in exchange for accommodating the Seller's particular needs.
-You are giving something to get something, and when you know which buttons to push with the Seller, you can net the price you want.
-Your Dream Town Realtor? will collect the data that will give you a strategic edge in negotiations.
+All these variables empower you to ask for a lower price in exchange for accommodating the seller's particular needs.
+You are giving something to get something, and when you know which buttons to push with the seller, you can get the price you want.
+Your Dream Town REALTOR® will collect the data that will give you a strategic edge in negotiations.

-- Show Patience and Persistence - When you find a home you love, but the asking price is unfair and the Seller is stubborn, take the slow negotiation route and gear up for many rounds of offers and counter-offers.
+- Show Patience and Persistence - When you find a home you love, but the asking price is unfair and the seller is stubborn, take the slow negotiation route and gear up for many rounds of offers and counter offers.
 Dealing with unreasonable sellers requires patience and fortitude, enabling you to negotiate from a position of strength.
-You are only in a position of strength when the Seller knows you're willing to walk away from the deal!
-Place a low bid, and only raise your bid in small increments upon counter-offers from the Seller.
+You are only in a position of strength when the seller knows you're willing to walk away from the deal!
+Place a low bid, and only raise your bid in small increments upon counter offers from the seller.
 See whether they warm up to your fair offer.
-If the Seller gets frustrated and negotiations stall, but you still want the home, you can jump up the price to show sustained interest and convince the Seller to settle.
+If the seller gets frustrated and negotiations stall, but you still want the home, you can raise the offer to show sustained interest and convince the seller to settle.